Programme

 • How can cybersecurity be mainstreamed into digitalisation as a prerequisite rather than an afterthought?

-Anna Sarri – Cybersecurity Officer, European Union Agency for Cybersecurity (ENISA)
+Anna Sarri – Cybersecurity Officer, European Union Agency for Cybersecurity, ENISA, Greece

 13:30 – 14:15